MatteoTomasetto/LatentFeedbackControl/README.md

   <img width=30% src="./gifs/OptimalTransportVacuum/Control_test.gif" >
   <br />
-  Optimal state and control trajectory corresponding to the initial position (−0.24, −0.14) and the target position (0.48,−0.03) in the test set
+  Optimal state and control trajectory provided by the deep learning-based reduced order feedback controller corresponding to the initial position (−0.24, −0.14) and the target position (0.48,−0.03) in the test set
 </p>

 <p align="center" width="100%">